 In today's world, consumers are posting on social media, tagging products they love, and sending direct links to their friends or family group chat.

 Most importantly, consumers now live in a world where they expect to engage with brands directly and in real-time.

 Let's use an example:

 Emily receives a Facebook Messenger message from one of her favorite fashion brands featuring a pair of shoes she absolutely adores.
 She shares this message with her friend Stephanie, adding the following message, "You have to see these shoes!
 They'll look amazing with your little black dress!".

 Stephanie clicks the link in the message and sends a question directly to the brand's Facebook Messenger bot, "Do you have these in size 8 in red?"

 Stephanie has now engaged in conversation with the brand and expects a quick, friendly response.
-Unless brands are willing to staff these chat apps 24/7 they’ll need to employ bots to deal with these types of questions.
+Unless brands are willing to staff these chat apps 24/7, they'll need to employ a chatbot to deal with these types of questions.

 There are four types of conversational experiences you can deliver:

 Different conversational experiences can be offered at different stages of the customer journey.
 Steps in a typical buyer journey that can include conversational elements are: